ATTPC/daqdoc/source/exp_setup.rst

 ..  image:: images/link_ecc.png

 Note that I've selected ``eth1`` for both ports and added two zeros to the buffer size.
 The rest of the settings are the defaults.
 The name of the link is not important, but it must be unique.
+It's best to use something systematic to avoid problems with conflicting names in the future.
+One option is to call every link from the ECC to the catcher :samp:`in{X}` and every link from catcher to storage :samp:`storage{X}`, where X is the number of the CoBo.

 For links between NARVAL components, use these settings: